ROBERT SIEGEL, HOST:

 NPR's Kathy Lohr reports the documents released today provide an unsettling look at the hazing ritual that took place that night.

 JONATHAN BOYCE: So I grab him to try to keep everybody off of him.
-I grab, and I'm pulling him.
+I grab him, and I'm pulling him.
 And I'm pulling - and so I see people kicking him.
 So I stop them from kicking him, and I put my body around his body...

 DARRYL CEARNEL: I took off the shirt that I had on.
 I wiped his mouth out.
 And then, I waited there, and that's when the officer came on the bus.

 CHAMPION: And it wasn't as if nobody didn't know who was there.
-It had to be you know who's on that bus, because nobody yelled outside that bus and say: Hey, we intend to do something.
+It had to be you know who's on that bus, because nobody yelled outside that bus and say: Hey, we've been - to do something.
 You all come on.

 LOHR: Band members were not interviewed by the police immediately on the scene, and the family says they had time to concoct a story.
 Their attorney, Christopher Chestnut, says the documents show the culture of hazing is pervasive at Florida A&M.